freelancer/esapyi/README.md

 </pre>

 ## Developer Guide
-This section goes through the various tools procedures a developer would need when developing using this setup.
+This section goes through the various tools and procedures a developer would need when developing using this setup.

 **Contents**
 - [Commands Quickstart](#Commands): Getting the most out of the utility scripts
 - [Linting](#Linting): The linter setup and now to customize it
 - [Testing](#Testing): Getting the most out of the test setup
 - [Database Migrations](#Database-Migrations): How to track and alter the database schema
-- [Production Deployment](#Production-Deployment): The idea way of running the production server
+- [Production Deployment](#Production-Deployment): The ideal way of running the production server

 ### Commands Quickstart
 All of the common development tasks that need to be performed are done through the `run.sh` script located at the root of the project.